reverendlovejoy43782/polkahack/README.md

 - Use of Hardhat for Ethereum development, config specifying compiler versions and network settings for local development and potential Moonbeam deployment.

-## Restrictions of this app compared to the whole concept
+## Restrictions of this app compared to the whole concept (future implementations)
+- Password handling not yet implemented
+- Showing voting app via iframe > api
+- smart contract to create contract for each group
+- database and member auth
+- UI fixes e.g. synchronous display of header info (next submission ...)

 Google Slides Link: INSERT HERE